Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 Cons:

-- Custom dashboard takes some getting used to (no cPanel)
+- Custom dashboard takes some adjustment

-- Phone support only available as a paid add-on
+- Phone support requires a paid add-on

 - Performance on shared plans is average